Woman smiling and leaning on desk.

 For example, large cybersecurity companies and businesses with sensitive digital assets would pay more for their tech E&O policy than a smaller technology company with fewer employees.

 Policies with high deductibles cost less, but you’ll have to pay that amount before you can collect on a claim.
-Most TechInsurance customers choose a deductible of $2,500 for errors and omissions insurance.
+Most TechInsurance customers choose a $2,500 deductible for errors and omissions insurance.

-Insurance companies look at your claims history to determine how risky you are to insure.
-Companies that have made past errors and omissions claims will pay more for insurance than those with a clean history.
+Insurance companies evaluate your claims history to establish how risky your business is to insure.
+Companies with a history of errors and omissions claims will pay more than those without.

 Number of employees

-It's simple: The more employees you have, the more opportunities there are for a client to file a lawsuit.
+The more employees you have, the more opportunities there are for a client to file a lawsuit.
+Larger workforces can increase the likelihood of miscommunications, mistakes, and incidents that lead to E&O claims.

 While errors and omissions insurance is recommended for many small businesses, most state laws require small business owners to carry workers' compensation if they have employees, and commercial auto insurance if they have business-owned vehicles.

-If you are a freelancer, independent contractor or sole proprietor, it's still a good idea to carry E&O coverage to protect yourself from the high costs associated with defense costs.
+If you are a freelancer, independent contractor, or sole proprietor, it's still a good idea to carry E&O coverage to protect yourself from the high costs of legal defense.

 How can you save money on E&O insurance?

-It’s easy to save money on your omissions insurance policy without compromising on coverage.
+It’s easy to save money on your errors and omissions insurance policy without compromising coverage.

 Some strategies to keep costs down include:

 • Bundle policies.
-Some small businesses may be eligible to bundle cyber liability insurance with E&O insurance in a technology errors and omissions policy.
+Small businesses may be eligible to bundle cyber liability insurance with E&O insurance in a technology errors and omissions policy.
 Generally, this policy costs less than purchasing the coverages separately.
+Some businesses can also bundle E&O with general liability insurance for a discount.

 • Pay the annual premium.
-When you buy a policy, you can choose to pay your premium monthly or annually.
-The annual amount costs less than paying by the month.
+When you buy a policy, you can elect to pay your premium monthly or annually.
+The annual amount is generally lower than paying monthly.

-• Keep continuous coverage.
+• Maintain continuous coverage.
 Because errors and omissions insurance is a claims-made policy, you can also pay more to extend coverage to a date in the past.
-But it’s cheaper to maintain continuous coverage than to stop and restart a policy.
+However, it’s typically cheaper to maintain continuous coverage than to stop and restart a policy.

-• Choose a higher deductible.
-Choosing a higher deductible is an easy way to save on your premium, but make sure to choose a deductible you can easily afford.
+• Pick a higher deductible.
+Selecting a higher deductible is an easy way to save on your premium, but make sure it's one you can easily afford.
 If you can’t pay it, you can’t collect on a claim.

-• Manage your risks.
-It’s unfortunate, but true: Claims on your insurance make your premium go up.
-You should reduce all type of risks to avoid claims and keep your premium low.
+• Manage your business risks.
+Claims on your insurance policy make your premium go up.
+You should reduce your business risks to avoid claims and keep your premium low.

 How can you avoid making claims on your errors and omissions policy?